“I want every single person, who is committed to living the life they truly desire,

 The Intro bit

-Well, it is probably going to be a lot easier if I start by telling you who (or what) I am not rather than who I am.
-I am not some young, good looking, smart-arse kid, who has technology at his fingertips and in his blood.
-Nor am I somebody who can so easily understand all of the online, social media, blogging, ezine, or for that matter any type of zine world!
+As you can tell I am not some young, good looking, smart-arse kid, who has technology at his fingertips.
+Nor was I somebody who can so easily understand all of the online, social media, blogging, ezine, or for that matter any type of zine world!

-Likewise, because of my age (a very young 54!)
-I am, unfortunately, not someone who has managed to escape from an awful lot of life experience…..
+Likewise, because of my age (a very young 55!)
+I am, unfortunately, not someone who has managed to escape from an awful lot of life experience.

 And by that, I mean, that I am someone who has had to solve real life problems.
 You know, like big dilemmas and crisis – be those financial, emotional, professional, family and/or business related.